Keelash/Firefly/README.md

 ## Acknowledgment:
-Firefly is based on the Assimp and the GLM Library.
+Firefly is based on some tierce library.
 You can get them at :

     Assimp : http://www.assimp.org/
     GLM : http://glm.g-truc.net/